Skip to main content

 Severity: Warning.
 Default channels: In app only.

-A campaign is losing at least 30% of search impression share to rank rather than budget.
+A campaign loses at least 30% of search impression share to rank, not budget.
 Either bids, ad relevance, or quality is the problem.
-The campaign also needs to be spending meaningfully before this alert fires, so dormant campaigns do not generate noise.
+The campaign must also spend meaningfully before this alert fires, so dormant campaigns do not generate noise.

 Default formula.
 Search rank lost impression share is at least 30%, AND spend over the last 14 days is at least 50% of what the campaign would spend in 14 days at its average daily spend from the last 30 days.
 Absolute floor: spend over the last 14 days is at least $50.